Caprese Salad with Balsamic Glaze

 3. Cook for 10 – 15 minutes or until it reduces by about 1/3.
 You want it to be a little bit thick, but not overly sticky.
 Cool.

-Closeup on the plate of caprese salad with balsamic glaze and basil.
+Overhead view of caprese salad with balsamic dressing and fresh basil.

 xoxo ~Sue

-Classic Caprese Salad with Balsamic Glaze spells summertime!
-This easy salad combines garden fresh tomatoes with creamy mozzarella cheese, and is topped with extra-virgin olive oil, a balsamic glaze, and salt and pepper!
+Caprese Salad with Balsamic Glaze combines garden fresh tomatoes with creamy mozzarella cheese, and is topped with extra-virgin olive oil, balsamic glaze, and salt and pepper.
+This seasonal salad smells like summer and makes a great side dish or appetizer!

 5 from 3 votes